 One required precaution is to find out the anticipated number of families or people who might use the school for such purpose.
 Assessments undertaken in the beginning of the construction process should include this point with the involvement of the community leaders.
-In the Nargis recovery, 17 cyclone shelters out of 2820 constructed by the Government of Myanmar are school cum shelter and MoE has already equipped them with school furniture.
+In the Nargis recovery, 17 cyclone shelters out of 28 constructed by the Government of Myanmar are school cum shelter and MoE has already equipped them with school furniture.
 The said structures incorporate the requirements for school functions and shelter facilities with multi-hazard resilient designs.
 They are elevated to a height based on the highest water level during Nargis and as windbreaks, trees are planted around the building at a safe distance.
 Water storage and sanitation facilities are also installed and hillocks constructed right next to the building provide safe place for livestock.

-3.3.4 Adoption of child-friendly school model21:
+3.3.4 Adoption of child-friendly school model:

-To ensure the development of students mentally, physically and intellectually, child friendly school features such as spacious and brightly painted classrooms, clean floors and colourful displays on the walls, usage of child-appropriate furniture, having activity centers or learning corners and adequate water and sanitation facilities22.
+To ensure the development of students mentally, physically and intellectually, child friendly school features such as spacious and brightly painted classrooms, clean floors and colourful displays on the walls, usage of child-appropriate furniture, having activity centers or learning corners and adequate water and sanitation facilities.
 As pointed out in the Manual for Child Friendly School (CFS) "child-friendly schools can be seen as a dynamic model that can bring about change not only in schools and education systems, but also in homes, communities and societies".
-By introducing a more conducive learning environment, repetition and drop-out rates
+By introducing a more conducive learning environment, repetition and dropout rates can be reduced with teachers playing the role of facilitators for learning.
+(A note on Child-friendly Schools in the Cyclone affected areas of Myanmar is at Box-6.)